balfieri/aws/README.md

 # Launching New Instances

+## Creating One Instance

 <p>
-Create one on-demand instance using master instance type, etc.  Note that this does not clone the master instance's root drive, so this is normally used to create a different master instance or miscellaneous instance:</p>
+Here's how to create one on-demand instance using master instance type, etc.  Note that this does not clone the master instance's root drive, so this is normally used to create a different master instance or miscellaneous instance:</p>